Lyka717/sp25-cse110-lab4/expose/javascript/part2.md

 Q15: The operator `==` checks for equality of the content with type coversion, meanwhile `===` strictly checks for equality in both content and type without any conversions.\

+Q17: The result will be [2, 4, 6].
+First, when we call the function, `newArr` is initiallized to be and empty array.
+By line 3, we itterate through each index of `array`.
+Then the `callback()` function calls and executes the function `doSomething()` for the current index and returns the current index value multiplied by 2.
+Which is then pushed into the array `newArr`.\

+Q19: The output would be the following:\
+1\
+4\
+3\
+2\
+This is because line 2 is executed first, line 3 is put on hold for 1 second, line 4 executes almost immediately since it is set for 0 milisecond delay, but line 5 executes seconds, then line 4, and finally line 3.\